eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-supporting-the-supporters-of-vulnerable-children-a-kaleidoscope-view.md

 Parent-Carers have no access to a concrete support structure for their own emotional wellbeing, which is equitable to access, recognises the additional challenges they face as both the child's advocate with agencies, and the child's confidante at home.

-There is a need for something that is borne of an evidence-base and extends beyond informal cups of coffee.&nbsp;
+There is a need for something that is borne of an evidence-base and extends beyond informal cups of coffee.

 Friends are good (especially those that are treading a similar path) but there are limits to what we can do for each other.
 And before anyone mentions an App, please don't.
 Perhaps I am showing my age.

-For many parent-carers, there is a need to process the feelings that come up when you feel de-skilled around your child (parents are frequently trying out fresh strategies to deal with something or other), or disempowered in an agency meeting (this happens quite alot when 'professionals' are discussing what they will and won't give your child), or an disabling outburst of over-empathy which seeps into your brain when you leave a meeting with over-worked, under-resourced public sector staff who have just forgotten to implement a key part of your child's support plan fro the fifth time that week......
+For many parent-carers, there is a need to process the feelings that come up when you feel de-skilled around your child (parents are frequently trying out fresh strategies to deal with something or other), or disempowered in an agency meeting (this happens quite alot when 'professionals' are discussing what they will and won't give your child), or an disabling outburst of over-empathy which seeps into your brain when you leave a meeting with over-worked, under-resourced public sector staff who have just forgotten to implement a key part of your child's support plan fro the fifth time that week……

-I think I should ad that NCB&nbsp; as co-organisers of the erstwhile event, are an organisation most definitely banging the drum of Co Production and Consultation elsewhere and in the present day, with parent-carers.
+I think I should ad that NCB  as co-organisers of the erstwhile event, are an organisation most definitely banging the drum of Co Production and Consultation elsewhere and in the present day, with parent-carers.
 Jury is out on some of the other event -organisers that day.

-There is a smattering of (valued) opportunities from the third sector in their localities - which frequently involves them taking their children to events -&nbsp; and there is (again valued) on-line access to guidance which can help fight their children's cases with the pubic sector itself.
+There is a smattering of (valued) opportunities from the third sector in their localities - which frequently involves them taking their children to events -  and there is (again valued) on-line access to guidance which can help fight their children's cases with the pubic sector itself.

 The advent of Carer Assessments has not hugely altered this.

-So I have begun a journey of 'curious enquiry' with a range of organisations, sector -level stakeholder groups and individuals, with who I am fortunate to have regular contact.&nbsp;
+So I have begun a journey of 'curious enquiry' with a range of organisations, sector -level stakeholder groups and individuals, with who I am fortunate to have regular contact.

 A sort of 3 - way lens has been slowly but surely building, of professional, stakeholder and personal perspectives over the past decade.

-A kaleidoscope&nbsp; That it is both a need Foster carers may access professional level support more readily, but what of Adoptive Parents?
+A kaleidoscope  That it is both a need Foster carers may access professional level support more readily, but what of Adoptive Parents?
 Then there is the army of so-called 'ordinary' parents who find themselves meeting mental health needs at home…

 Public Sector management professionals too, must take difficult decisions that come with an emotional cost.